 Merchants may not create or maintain duplicate, back-up, replacement, or reserve profiles in the Program.
 Merchants may register only one Program account per domain.

 Some Merchants operate multiple domains.
 Merchants may register each domain as an individual Merchant in the Program, in which case Google may treat each domain as a separate Merchant.
 Alternatively, Merchants may aggregate multiple domains into one Program account.
-In the case of an aggregated account where performance across each domain is materially similar, Google may elect to display aggregate metrics across all such aggregated domains.
-In the case where performance differs materially from one domain to another, Google may request the merchant create a separate merchant account for each domain, as appropriate.
+In the case of an aggregated account, it will be at Google’s sole discretion to determine which metrics to display for each such aggregated account.

 Merchant Is Merchant of Record; Transactions on Third-Party Websites

 Merchant must be the merchant and seller of record for at least 80% of the transactions that are initiated from or on Merchant’s site.
-To the extent that any transactions initiated from or on Merchant’s site are completed on a third-party website, Merchant is fully responsible for such transactions as if they occurred entirely on Merchant’s site (except in cases where the owner of that third-party website is also a participating merchant in the Program), and such transactions will be subject to the Agreement and these guidelines.
+To the extent that any transactions initiated from or on Merchant’s site are completed on a third-party website, Merchant is fully responsible for such transactions as if they occurred entirely on Merchant’s site, and such transactions will be subject to the Agreement and these guidelines.
 Feedback that Google receives regarding any transactions initiated from or on a Merchant’s site that are completed on a third-party website may negatively impact the Merchant’s own eligibility for the Program.
-If any such third-party website is disapproved, suspended or disqualified from the Program, Google may elect to disapprove, suspend or disqualify Merchant from the Program.

 Google may conduct ongoing tests, including multivariate tests, to all components of the icons, logos, messaging, data, and other elements of the Program.
 Merchants do not have editorial control over the tests.